GR Racing: History

 GR Racing was founded in 2011 with the aim to merge competitive racing with the iconic Gulf Oil livery, representing motorsports excellence since the 1960s.
 The team debuted in the 2016 FIA World Endurance Championship competing in the GTE Am category with a Porsche 911 RSR.

 The debut season provided valuable experience and a competitive edge.
 Over subsequent years, Gulf Racing achieved podium finishes in the FIA WEC, led by Ben Barker.
 In 2021 the team stopped using the Gulf Oil livery and changed its name to GR Racing.

 In recent years, GR Racing has been active in the FIA WEC and other endurance racing series.
 At the 24 Hours of Le Mans the team finished 4th in the LM GTE Am class in 2022 and 3rd in 2023.
 The team expanded its operations and technical capabilities, forming partnerships with leading automotive and racing technology companies.

 In 2024, GR Racing became a Ferrari customer team, fielding a Ferrari 296 GT3 in the European Le Mans Series for Wainwright, Riccardo Pera and factory driver Davide Rigon.

+For 2025 the team continued with Ferrari in the European Le Mans series.
+Drivers Wainwright and Pera were joined by Tom Fleming and scored podiums in Le Castellet and Silverstone.
+The team was leading the race in Silverstone when a red-flag due to weather brought the race to a halt und the following count-back resulted in the team being pushed back to P2 as the overtake for P1 had only happened shortly before the red flag was called.
+GR Racing finished the season in P8.

+The 2026 European Le Mans Series kicked off with a new lineup for GR.
+Mike Wainwright was joined by Mex Jansen and Lorcan Hanafin.
+The team scored a podium in Round 2 of the European Le Mans Series in Le Castellet.